N.Y. Fed releases April Treasuries purchase schedule

-NEW YORK, March 31 The New York Federal Reserve on Monday released the U.S. central bank's April schedule of Treasuries purchases for its third round of quantitative easing.
+NEW YORK The New York Federal Reserve on Monday released the U.S. central bank's April schedule of Treasuries purchases for its third round of quantitative easing.

 The regional Fed bank, which conducts the Fed's open market operations, as previously announced will buy $30 billion worth of government debt, less than the $34 billion in March.